 Later in the day, the communication antennae of GSAT-7, including the UHF Helix antenna, were deployed successfully.

-The GSAT-7 satellite would reach its assigned orbital slot of 74 degree east longitude in the Geostationary Orbit within the next 10 days, the ISRO said.
+The GSAT-7 Satellite would reach its assigned orbital slot of 74 degree East longitude in the Geostationary Orbit within the next 10 days.

 On September 14, the communication transponders in UHF, S, C and Ku bands are planned to be switched on.

 Based on current availability of hardware and components, the GSLV Vehicle assembly and checkout is expected to be completed at the Vehicle Assembly Building by the first week of December and the launch could take place by December.